abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

 ..  only:: draft

     What is the **goal** of the n-queens problem?
 We will focus on finding one or all solutions.
-Given a size :math:`n` of the
+Given a size :math:`n` for the
     :math:`n \times n` chessboard, place :math:`n` queens [#queens_has_solutions]_ so that no two queens attack each other.

     ..  [#queens_has_solutions] It is not obvious that for every :math:`n`, there exist at least a solution.
 In fact, for :math:`n=2` and
         :math:`n=3` there are no solution.
 Hoffman et al. proved that there are solutions for every :math:`n \geqslant 4` in [Hoffman1969]_.

     What are the **decision variables** (unknowns)?
-We have different choices of course.
+We have different choices.
 One clever way to reduce the number of variables is to introduce only one variable for each queen.

     What are the **constraints**?
 No two queens can attack each other.
 This means to place :math:`n`